EMDR Tools and Techniques Vector

 Integrating EMDR Tools in Therapy Sessions

-• Specialised Protocols: There are EMDR protocols specifically designed for different situations, such as recent traumatic events, ongoing stress, or complicated grief, making it a highly adaptable therapy method.
+• Specialised protocols: Variations exist for particular situations, such as recent traumatic events, ongoing stress, or complicated grief.

 Conclusion